A celebration of 175 years of faith, scholarship & service

 During the late 19th-century, with several other institutions known as St. John’s across the city, it became convenient to refer to the school by its location.
 First Division became increasingly known as Fordham College and Second Division as Fordham Prep.
 A 1904 photograph of the Prep’s baseball team is the earliest example of Second Division using this name formally.

 The Jesuits again rechartered St. John’s College in 1907, legally changing its name to Fordham University.
 Officially, the Prep became St. John’s College High School, although the school’s nickname, Fordham Prep, continued to persist.
 The next major change would come in 1920 as the boarding school days of old St. John's Second Division drew to a close.
-Now a day school with its own distinct principal, the Prep would be legally designated Fordham College High School.
+Now a day school with its own distinct principal, the Prep was legally designated Fordham College High School.

 By 1937, the name Fordham Preparatory School was officially adopted when the school was given its own certification by the University of the State of New York.
 For the next three decades, under the watchful eye of Rev. Arthur Shea, SJ, the school’s prefect, or dean, as well as the priests, laymen and Jesuit scholastics who served alongside him, generations of young men from the Bronx, Manhattan and the surrounding areas would help to reforge what had been born as part of St. John’s College a century before into an institution unto itself.

 After 129 years as one of the founding divisions of Fordham University, Fordham Preparatory School legally separated from the University in 1970 and secured its own educational charter from the New York State Board of Regents.
-With Hughes Hall no longer able to contain the thriving school, construction of the current Prep building was begun on the northeast corner of the Rose Hill campus, just across from the historic University Church.
+With Hughes Hall no longer able to contain the school, construction of the current Prep building was begun on the northeast corner of the Rose Hill campus, just across from the historic University Church.
 Shea Hall opened in 1972.
 Maloney Hall, containing the Hall of Honor, a second gymnasium and the Leonard Theatre was added in 1991 coinciding with Fordham’s 150th anniversary.
-A fourth-floor addition, the state-of-the-art Boller Science Center, was dedicated in 2009.
+A fourth-floor addition, the Boller Science Center, was dedicated in 2009.

 Today Fordham Prep stands ready, as in the past, to meet the educational needs of students in an ever-changing world, carrying out the work of the Jesuits and their lay associates ad maiorem Dei gloriam, for the greater glory of God, as it has since 1841.